MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-aspnet-core.md

     >[!NOTE]
     > To learn more about Razor, see the [Get started with C# and ASP.NET using the Razor syntax](/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c) page.

- 1. The solution also contains a *wwwroot* folder that is the root for your website.
+ 1. The project also contains a **wwwroot** folder that is the root for your website.
 Expand the folder to view its contents.

      ![wwwroot folder in the Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-wwwroot.png)